-Digital signatures can be accepted as an original signature or wet signature as defined by the Electronic Signatures in Global and National Commerce Act, commonly referred to as the E-sign Act.
+Digital signatures can be accepted as an original signature or wet signature as defined by the Electronic Signatures in Global and National Commerce Act, commonly referred to as the Esign Act.

-The procedures below address only the credit underwriting of the loan.
+The procedures on the table below address only the credit underwriting of the loan.
 Chapter 5 of this handbook provides all procedures that must be completed when making a VA loan.